TZeys/deejxchanger/README.md

 # deej
-!
-THIS VERSION WAS MODIFIED BY TZEY, ALL CREDITS OBVIOUSLY GO TO omriharel!
-!
-PLEASE READ RELEASE NOTES AND config.yaml !

-deej is an **open-source hardware volume mixer** for Windows and Linux PCs.
-It lets you use real-life sliders (like a DJ!) to **seamlessly control the volumes of different apps** (such as your music player, the game you're playing and your voice chat session) without having to stop what you're doing.
+deejxchanger is an **open-source hardware volume mixer and output switcher** for Windows.
+It is based on [deej](https://github.com/omriharel/deej) and lets you use real-life sliders (like a DJ!) to **seamlessly control the volumes of different apps**
+(such as your music player, the game you're playing and your voice chat session) without having to stop what you're doing.

 **Join the [deej Discord server](https://discord.gg/nf88NJu) if you need help or have any questions!**